-Learning American Sign Language is an important way to learn about the richness of Deaf and Signing cultures.
+Learning American Sign Language (ASL) is an important way to gain insight into the richness of Deaf and Signing cultures.

 The Accessible Canada Act recognizes ASL, la langue des signes Québécoise (LSQ) and Indigenous Sign Language (ISL) as the primary languages of Deaf people in Canada.
 A complete visual language with unique grammar and sentence structures, ASL is communicated through handshapes, facial expressions, head and body movements and postures.
 Understanding and using ASL allows you to create connections, bridge cultures and foster inclusion in your personal and professional life.